iterative/dvc.org/static/docs/understanding-dvc/existing-tools.md

 engineers are supposed to use the best practices and collaboration software from software engineering.
-Source code version control system (Git), continuous integration services (CI), and unit test frameworks are all expected to be utilized in the data science pipeline.
+Source code version control system (Git), continuous integration services (CI), and unit test frameworks are all expected to be utilized in data science pipelines.

 But a comprehensive look at data science processes shows that the software engineering toolset does not cover data science needs.
 Try to answer all the